As usual, Seth Godin gets it right with a fantastic article about doing things instead of whining about them.

 You get to make a choice.
 You can remake that choice every day, in fact.
 It’s never too late to choose optimism, to choose action, to choose excellence.
 The best thing is that it only takes a moment — just one second — to decide.

-This entry was posted on Monday, March 17th, 2008 at 3:32 pm and is filed under New Business Ideas, Small Biz Management, Starting A Business, Uncategorized.
+This entry was posted on Monday, March 17th, 2008 at 3:32 pm and is filed under Starting A Business, New Business Ideas, Small Biz Management.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.